tilburgsciencehub/website/content/building-blocks/analyze-data/non-parametric-tests/intro.md

 {{% /tip %}}

-In this building block, we will describe the various non-parametric test that you can use according to the data sample you have.
+After reading this building block you will be able to:
+- Understand the importance of non-parametric tests.
+- Accurately identify the kind of data you are dealing with.
+- Distinguish between dependent and independent data samples.
+- Choose an apt non-parametric test based on the characteristics of the data set.

 ## Which test to use?